thucngyyen/cp_tracker/README.md

 # Coding questions tracker

-This is Thuc's record of solving coding interview questions
+This is Thuc's record of solving coding interview questions on [Leetcode](https://leetcode.com/thucngyyen/)

 ## My goal is 300+ problems at the end of October 2021 (FAILED SUCCESSFULLY)
 ### Problems solved: 143